 Single or Dual Port

 You can either buy a charger with a single or dual port, depending on how many EVs you own.
-If you buy a charging station for multi-EV use, its two plugs can be used at the same time.
+If you buy a charging station for multi-EV use, this allows you to charge two vehicles at once..